When are blueberries in season?

 There are a lot of common problems when baking with blueberries, from sinking to the bottom, using fresh vs frozen, to dying the batter blue.
 This is all discussed in the article, Blueberry muffins,what could go wrong?

 Baking with frozen blueberries

 Frozen fruits and up releasing more juices than their fresh counterparts.
 That means their juice leeches into the batter, discoloring the muffins (or scones, etc).

-To prevent this, fold the frozen blueberries into the batter while they are still frozen.
+To prevent this, toss frozen blueberries in flour to absorb any juice on the outside.
+Then fold the frozen blueberries into the batter while they are still frozen.
 They will bake up nice and soft, without leeching much of their color.

 Recipes & other resources

 Get over 75 recipes in this seasonal blueberry recipe collection.
 It includes everything from classic pies & cobblers, to unique recipes that pair blueberries with corn, peaches, or lavender.

 Other seasonal resources: